snowplow-archive/snowplow.github.com/_posts/2014-07-xx-snowplow-0.9.6-released-with-configurable-enrichments.md

 <h2><a name="referer-parser">3.
 The referer_parser enrichment</a></h2>

 Snowplow uses our own [referer-parser project][referer-parser-repo] to extract useful information from refer(r)er URLs.
-For example, the referer
+For example, the referer:

 "http://www.google.com/search?q=snowplow+enrichments&hl=en&client=safari"

-would be identified as a Google search using the terms "snowplow" and "enrichments".
+would be identified as a Google search with the search terms "snowplow" and "enrichments".

 If the referer URI's host is the same as the current page's host, the referer will be counted as internal.

-The latest version of referer-parser adds the option to pass in a list of additional domains which should be treated as internal.
-The Referer-Parser enrichment can now be configured to take advantage of this:
+The latest version of the referer-parser project adds the option to pass in a list of additional domains which should be treated as internal.
+Snowplow's referer_parser enrichment can now be configured to take advantage of this:

 {% highlight json %}
 {